 (define-key flyspell-mode-map (kbd "C-;") 'flyspell-popup-correct)

-package a few times (available in MELPA).
+I tested the synosaurus package a few times (available in MELPA).

 It’s not as user friendly as some online resources but a good offline alternative.

-It uses the WordNet database through the wn
+It uses the WordNet database through the wn command line.

-The shortcut to list synonyms is C-c C-s l
+The shortcut to list synonyms is C-c C-s l.

 (add-hook 'LaTeX-mode-hook 'synosaurus-mode)